Randkhalid/RandKhalid.github.io/README.md

 The main text was written in Javascript.

 # Roadmap
-In the future my page will be developed to be more attractive.
+In the future my page will be developed to be more modern.

 # License
 <a href ="LICENCE">MIT<a>